rccyx/gcm-rs/README.md

 - Constant time authentication tag verification
 - Zeroization of sensitive buffers
 - Rust crate for direct use
-- Python bindings that expose safe random key and nonce helpers
+- Python bindings for the create through a PyPI package

 ## Install